vitessio/website/content/en/docs/15.0/reference/query-serving/reserved-conn.md

 result in reserved connections being employed for some/all of the application's sessions.

+### Settings pool and reserved connections

+There are multiple sections below that highlight how reserved connections get triggered for different use cases.
+There is an issue when a reserved connection is used as it turns off the reuse of connection in the vttablet.
+More details about it are given [below](#number-of-vttablet---mysql-connections).

+The current pool implementation is enhanced to keep the connections with settings in the pool and not to pin the connection to the session.
+This will avoid the pitfall of reserved connection i.e. blocking MySQL connection which leads to MySQL running out of connections.
+This also helps in retaining the other benefits of having a connection pool.

-To avoid issue with reserved connection highlighted below.
-A new pool is added that can manage the connections with system settings.
-It can be enabled with flag `--enable_settings_pool` on vttablet.
+This feature is currently disabled by default and can be enabled with a flag `--queryserver-enable-settings-pool` on vttablet.
+This only works for the cases when the system variables need a reserved connection.

+There are still cases like [temporary tables](#temporary-tables-and-reserved-connections) and [advisory locks](#get_lock-and-reserved-connections) where the reserved connection will continue to be used.

 ### System variables and reserved connections